ArenKDesai/Aren-s-Notes/botany lec.md

 Leaves intercept light, harvest a range of light on the energy spectrum, and store the captured energy.
-## Water Cycle
-Transpiration returns water to the atmosphere from the soil.
+Water gets pulled up through the stem via the Cohesion-Tension theo